6G Channel Modeling: Requirement, Measurement, Methodology and Simulator: Multi-Frequency Channel Measurements and Models

-At low frequencies, the surface of the material is considered primarily as a smooth surface.
+At low frequencies, the surface of a material is considered primarily as a smooth surface.
 However, as the frequency increases to the THz band, the wavelength is short enough to be very close to the surface roughness of typical materials.
 Therefore, in the THz band, the material cannot be considered a smooth surface.
 The modified reflection coefficient is obtained by introducing a roughness factor $\rho$.
 The Rayleigh roughness factor can be expressed as \cite{THz_ljx_ref}

 where $\sigma _h$ denotes the standard deviation height of the material surface roughness.
-Then, the modified reflection coefficient $\Gamma '$ is expressed as
+The modified reflection coefficient $\Gamma '$ is expressed as

-The modified reflection coefficient model is a function of frequency and angle of incidence, and in reference \cite{THz_Ref_2}, this phenomenon was verified by experiments.
-As an example, based on the modified Fresnel model, the frequency-angle two-dimensional reflection coefficient modeling for vertical polarization is proposed.
+The modified reflection coefficient model is a function of the frequency and angle of incidence, and in reference \cite{THz_Ref_2}, this phenomenon was verified by experiments.
+As an example, based on the modified Fresnel model, frequency-angle two-dimensional reflection coefficient modeling for vertical polarization is proposed.
 The model of non-metallic materials is written as:

 where $a$, $b$, $c$, $d$ are the parameters to be fitted, and their means are shown in \cite{THz_Ref_2}.
-The results for a plasterboard are shown in Fig. \ref{THz_CZW}.
-The analysis revealed a low root-mean-square (RMS) error which is around 0.1 for the materials of glass, tile, board, and plasterboard, indicating a fit between the points of measured data and the modified reflection coefficient model.
-As observed, the reflection coefficient of the material and its growth rate increased with increasing angle of incidence.
+The plasterboard results are shown in Fig.~\ref{THz_CZW}.
+The analysis revealed a low root-mean-square (RMS) error of approximately 0.1 for the glass, tile, board, and plasterboard materials, indicating a fit between the points of the measured data and the modified reflection coefficient model.
+The reflection coefficient of the material and its growth rate increased with increasing angle of incidence.
 Therefore, the model characterizes the reflection coefficient as a function of the frequency and angle of incidence.